Mathematical models for banking supervisors Online course

 - Types of correlation risk

-On-site and off-site banking supervisors with a good knowledge of regulatory capital requirements and at least basic knowledge of mathematics and statistics.
+On-site and off-site banking supervisors from central banks with a good knowledge of regulatory capital requirements and at least basic knowledge of mathematics and statistics.
 The course is aimed specifically at non-mathematicians who are interested in quantitative topics.

 Computer with microphone, camera, speakers or headphones; an up-to-date internet browser.